“Where the Land that Any Sane Man Wants Runs Out” Displacement and Disruption on Florida’s Space Coast

 Ibid., 7.

 NASA did get around to taking down many of these structures, but not until the late 1960s.
 A committee was formed in 1966 to survey temporary facilities and recommend them for preservation or disposal, but many were not slated for disposal until 1969.
 Joseph Hester, NASA Suggestions memo, December 8, 1966.
 Memo to the Director of Administrations, re Disposition of Temporary Buildings, March 11, 1969.
-(National Archives, Atlanta.
-KSC Files, Box 2, Ad Hoc Committee on Temporary Facilities 1969).
+Kennedy Space Center Files, Box 2, Ad Hoc Committee on Temporary Facilities 1969, National Archives and Records Administration, Atlanta.

 Spaceport News (September 26, 1968): 8.
 An archive of Spaceport News issues is available in hard copy at the National Archives in Atlanta.